slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation."
 -- Balthasar Gracian*

-> *"In college I used to work on the conflict resolution team at a local concert venue.
-Ultimate tool to de-escalate almost any situation?
-A genuine smile."  -- realestatetrent@x*
+> *"My father used to say, «don’t raise your voice».
+Improve your argument."
+-- Desmond Tutu (Archbishop)*

 > *"To quiet a crowd or a drunk, just whisper.
 Calm is contagious." (...)
 "Your best response to an insult is «you’re probably right».
 Often they are."
 -- Kevin Kelly*

-> *"My father used to say, «don’t raise your voice».
-Improve your argument."
--- Archbishop Desmond Tutu*
+> *"In college I used to work on the conflict resolution team at a local concert venue.
+Ultimate tool to de-escalate almost any situation?
+A genuine smile."  -- realestatetrent@x*

 ### On war